 Shelter: Christmas Appeal

-This festive period, Shelter is bringing to the forefront of the media the temporary accommodation crisis, set to the song Total Eclipse of the Heart by Bonnie Tyler.
-Created by agency Don’t Panic, the 60-second film shows a young boy singing the ballad at school and on his way back home.
 He then returns home to find his mother on the phone, trying to get through to the accommodation service as the song plays while the line holds and the message flashes on screen, ‘No family should face homelessness alone.’
-Director Michael Gracey, who is most renowned for his work on the Musical The Greatest Showman, claimed that having the boy sing acapella rather than using a soundtrack would make the ad stand out from other festive ads over the period.
-Shelter estimates that this year, a total of 84,240 families in England will wake up on Christmas Day in insecure temporary accommodation, with the short calling on the public to donate.
+Director Michael Gracey, who is most renowned for his work on the Musical, The Greatest Showman, claimed that having the boy sing acapella rather than using a soundtrack would make the ad stand out from other festive ads over the period.

-Sports Direct:
+Sports Direct: Just Getting Started

 Starbucks: Share A Cup of Cheer

 Starbucks is ushering in the festive period with its ‘Share a Cup of Cheer’ Christmas campaign.
 Celebrating all of your festive favourites, new and old, returning for the holiday period.
 Set to the track of The Proclaimers 500 Miles, the 15-second clip shows cartoon ice skaters dancing around Starbucks’ holiday drinks, such as the caramel Brulee latte, Peppermint Mocha, or Iced Gingerbread Chai.
-The seasonal campaign was created by Stagwell Creative Agency, showcasing Starbucks’ new holiday cups.

 Smyths Toys: The Scent of Christmas

 Smyths Toys 2025 Christmas campaign brings festive curiosity to life through little boy Sam, who is on a mission to uncover the secret behind a mysterious gift with his name on it.
 Alongside his dog, he follows a trail of imagination and clues from the Smyths Toys catalogue all the way to a Smyths Toys Superstore.
 There, he finds the answers to his mission, a surprise waiting for him: Toothless, the iconic dragon from How to Train Your Dragon.
-The short delivers a playful celebration of Christmas Joy and the wonder of finding the perfect toy.

 T